adamsilver/fdpb/04-Login.md

 </form>
 ```

-The sign in form is the counterpart to the registration form we designed in chapter 1.
-It's remarkably similar and contains the same fields.
-We even have the exact same hint.
-In fact, the main difference is the submit button's text.
+The login form is the counterpart to the registration form we designed in chapter 1.
+As such, it's remarkably similar.
+It contains the same fields, and even has the same hint.
+In fact, the only difference is the button text.
+Instead of *Register*, we label the button with ‘Sign in’.

+Why *not* ‘Log in’?
+‘Log in’ is jargon.
+‘Sign in’ feels more human.
+Think about it, when you go to a spa or a hospital, you *sign in*, you're never asked to *log in*.
+We should design words to be as human as possible, making the experience friendly and familiar at the same time.

+## Provide a hint

+Most login forms don't tell users what the password rules are, like they do in the registration form.
+This is in the name of security, but more on that in a moment.

-All too often, login forms omit hint text.
-That is, they don't tell users what password rules they need to abide by.
-Shamefully, I use the same password for most sites, and I'll modify it where I must to adhere to the rules of the site in question.
+Shamefully, I use the same password for most sites, and I'll tweak it to adhere to the rules of the site in question.
 For example, imagine my password is *password*.
 On a site that requires a capital letter, I'll capitalise the first letter: *Password*.
-And if the site forces me to include a number, then it will be *password1*.
+And if the site forces me to include a number, then I'll add the number to the end: *password1*.

+Most people have accounts to many different sites with many different password rules, making passwords difficult to remember.
+Without a hint, I'm left to guess the rules of this particular site.
+Normally, I'd have to submit the form to find out what the error is.

-The point is, if there is a hint to inform me of the rules, then I won't have to submit the form just to find out through an error message.
-Doing so is both slower and unnecessary.
+Most error messages are lacking too which we'll talk about shortly.
+The point is that by providing a hint, users have far more chance in getting their password right without having to submit and wait for feedback.
+Doing *that* is slower and unnecessary.

-Often we omit hints like these due to ‘security reasons’.
-But if a hacker wants to find out the rules, then all they need to do is register themselves.
+Often we omit hints due to ‘security reasons’.
+But if a hacker wanted to find out the rules then they would simply register themselves in seconds.

-The short of it is, include a useful hint, even on a login form.
-Give users a chance to avoid an error.
-If, like some users, they ignore the hint, our robust and fully inclusive validation pattern will come to their rescue.
+## The ‘username and password doesn't match’ problem

+It is widely known that most people forget their username and password.
+And as we just discussed omitting a hint makes matters worse.
+But worse still, when a user enters their credentials incorrectly, many sites will show an error saying *The username and password doesn't match*.

+Put simply, this is bad and as Jared Spool explains in Design Is Metrically Opposed[^]:

+> We know which one doesn't match, we're just not going to tell you, because our security people think that if we told you that it was the password, they would know they had a legal username and they would try every possible password in history.*

+Hackers don't do this and even if they did most sites let you sign up for one account.
+This means if they want to find out, all they have to do is sign up for an account themselves with that username.

+The problem for users is that they're often left with no other course of remediation other than to reset their password which is a tedious thing to have to do and easily increases drop outs.

+Like with any other form, tell users what went wrong so they can fix the issues easily.

 ## Non-standard username and password fields

-Some services, like the flight booking service we designed in the previus chapter, may ask users to sign in with something other than an email and password.
-I've often seen them ask for a booking reference number, for example.
+Some services, like the flight booking service we designed previously, could ask users to log in with something other than an email and password.
+A booking reference number, for example.

-Similarly, banks typically ask for a pin number instead of a password.
-In both cases, use explicit field labels.
+Similarly, banks often ask for a pin number instead of a password.
+In both cases, use explicit labels.
 If it's a pin number say so.
-And tell users what the format it is and where they might find it (it it is printed on a document).
+And tell users what the format it is and where they might find it (if it is printed on a document, for example.)

 All of this allows the user to think less, keeping their energy levels high and ready to do the thing they actually want to do.
 Remember they have no inclination to log in.
 They want the feature that lies behind it.

-## The ‘username and password doesn't match’ problem

-If the user enters an incorrect username or password, many sites will show an error saying *The username and password doesn't match*.
-Put simply, this is bad and as Jared Spool explains in Design Is Metrically Opposed[^]:

-> We know which one doesn't match, we're just not going to tell you, because our security people think that if we told you that it was the password, they would know they had a legal username and they would try every possible password in history.*

-Hackers don't do this and even if they did most sites let you sign up for one account.
-This means if they want to find out, all they have to do is sign up for an account themselves with that username.

-Instead, tell users which field is problematic and allow them to fix it easily.

 ## Contextual login forms